Occupational Therapy (OTM)

 This course introduces students to the Occupational Therapy Practice Framework: Domain & Process, and the International Classification of Functioning, Disability & Health, two official documents guiding the practice of occupational therapy.
 Students will be introduced to the philosophical and theoretical tenants of the profession and develop foundational skill in completing occupational profiles and task analysis as a means of analyzing and understanding the basic components of occupational performance and participation in meaningful life activities.

-This course reviews the most important features of gross anatomy including bones, joints, muscles, blood vessels muscles palpation and peripheral nerves.
-Structure and function, and application of basic biomechanical, neuromuscular, and musculoskeletal principles, are discussed in relation to everyday activities and occupational performance.
-In addition, students learn biomechanical, ecological systems, and dynamical systems' principles underlying human movement and their application to functional activities including seating, transfers, and mobility.
-Principles covered in lecture are applied through practical experiences and discussions during the application sessions.
+This course reviews the most important features of anatomy including bones, joints, muscles, blood vessels, muscle palpation, and peripheral nerves and connects their relevance to functional movement.
+Drawing from knowledge of biological and physical sciences, as well as basic neuroscience, the structure, function, and application of basic biomechanical, neuromuscular, and musculoskeletal principles are discussed in relation to everyday activities and occupational performance.
+In addition, students learn to relate foundational principles covered in the lecture through practical experiences during the cadaver dissection lab.

 OTM 502L.
-Anatomy and Kinesiology Lab.
+Functional Anatomy Lab.
 0 Credit Hour.

 OTM 503.
 Clinical Medicine.
 3 Credit Hours.